Zach7777777/Zach-s-Portfolio-Site/README.md

-# Zach-s-Portfolio-Site
+# WD LiveLab 2: Demo Starter Code
-A portfolio site I created for an assignment, with the help of AI
+A portfolio site I created with the help of AI